Let's look at the key reasons that are pushing Yatsen Holding Limited (YSG) to new highs

 Sponsored

-Let’s determine the extent of company efficiency that accounts for 3497 employees.
+Considering the fact that the conglomerate employs 3497 people, you should pay attention to its efficiency factor.
 In terms of profitability, gross margin is +66.76, operating margin of -27.81, and the pretax margin is -26.61.

 Yatsen Holding Limited (YSG) Breakdown of a Key Holders of the stock